Why We Need ELSAs in Educational Communities

-ELSA training is an 6 day course that aims to support practitioners in developing the emotional literacy and overall resiliency of vulnerable children and young people.
-There are an additional two days optional training on Attachment, Trauma, Adverse Childhood Experiences (ACEs) and Emotion Coaching.
+ELSA training is a 6 day course that aims to support practitioners in developing the emotional literacy and overall resiliency of vulnerable children and young people.
+There are an additional two days optional training on Attachment, Trauma, Relational Care in Education, and Emotion Coaching.

 ELSAs are trained to transfer their knowledge and skills to plan and deliver programmes of support for children and young people in their school or setting.
 A programme of support usually lasts for one half term but can extend to a term.

-The course will cover the following topics and all training days and supervision sessions will be delivered by specialist Educational Psychologists:
+The course covers the following areas, and all training days and supervision sessions are delivered by specialist Educational Psychologists: